AI-and-Blockchain/S24_Proof_of_Vision_Tokens/python/model/README.md

 ---

 ## How To Use
+## Prerequisites
+ * Before you begin, ensure you have Python installed on your system.
+The project is built using Python 3.8+.
+ * TensorFlow, NumPy, and other necessary Python libraries.

 #### Installation
 To get started with this project, clone the repository and install the required dependencies.